 Leaflet entitled Two Pioneers, One Special Award advertising the Charles Rothschild and Miriam Rothschild Medal.
 Leaflet produced by The Wildlife Trusts, for those who deserve to be recognised for their outstanding work for the natural environment, 2008.

-The Wildlife Trusts, centenary events, 2012
+The Wildlife Trusts, Centenary celebrations: printed material, 2012

 000/2097, 1 file